OctopusDeploy/blog/blog/2020-05/octopus-release-2020-2/index.md

 ![Octopus 2020.2: Execution containers for Workers](release-2020.2.png)

-We're pleased to ship Octopus 2020.2, our second release of the year, with some great updates and benefits.
+We're pleased to ship Octopus 2020.2, our second release of the year, with some helpful updates and benefits.

 * [Execution containers for Workers (EAP)](blog/2020-05/octopus-release-2020-2/index.md#execution-containers-for-workers) enables you to execute deployment work in isolation without the need to manage dependencies and containers.
-* [Integrated change management with Jira Service Desk](blog/2020-05/octopus-release-2020-2/index.md#integrated-change-management-with-jira-service-desk) allows team teams to automatically create change requests during their deployment.
+* [Integrated change management with Jira Service Desk](blog/2020-05/octopus-release-2020-2/index.md#integrated-change-management-with-jira-service-desk) allows teams to create change requests during their deployment automatically.
 * [Better run conditions](blog/2020-05/octopus-release-2020-2/index.md#better-run-conditions) adds deployment process improvements including rolling deployment and machine level variable conditions.
 * [Fast variable lookups with our improved code editor](blog/2020-05/octopus-release-2020-2/index.md#fast-variable-lookups-in-our-updated-code-editor) unlocks the ability to quickly add Octopus variables into your custom scripts without touching the mouse.